docpad-archive/documentation/Writing-a-Plugin.md

 ## Version Note

-**This guide applies to version 4 of DocPad.** [The version 3 guide is here](https://github.com/bevry/docpad/wiki/Writing-a-Plugin-v3).
+**This guide applies to version 4 and 5 of DocPad.** [The version 3 guide is here](https://github.com/bevry/docpad/wiki/Writing-a-Plugin-v3).
 [The version 1 and version 2 guide is here](https://github.com/bevry/docpad/wiki/Writing-a-Plugin-v1v2).

 ## Getting Started